GenuineYZR/Traffic-lights-detection/README.md

 # Traffic-lights-detection
 This tutorial is mainly aimed for the [Capstone project]().
 As Aron has made a great official walkthrough in the classroom, I would not include all parts of the project and just focus on the traffic lights detector which was omitted in the walkthrough.
 I hope this tutorial could save you a lot more time to learn some other interesting stuff.
-You may also find many other ways to build a classifier with less time consuming and higher mPA, please feel free to share your work.
+Many thanks to [Alexander Lechner](https://github.com/alex-lechner/Traffic-Light-Classification), [Daniel Stang](https://medium.com/@WuStangDan/step-by-step-tensorflow-object-detection-api-tutorial-part-4-training-the-model-68a9e5d5a333) and [Anthony Sarkis](https://medium.com/@anthony_sarkis/self-driving-cars-implementing-real-time-traffic-light-detection-and-classification-in-2017-7d9ae8df1c58), I have read through their posts and they did help my own project a lot.
+You may also find many other nice ways to build a classifier with less time consuming and higher mPA, please feel free to share your idea here.

 ## Dependencies & Environment